NCC approves spectrum for 5G trial – The Sun Nigeria

 Wakil said that the African nations could also contribute in the standardisation process of the ITU and also come up with those proposal and ideas that best suit the African nation.

-Mrs Helen Nakiguli, a representative of Uganda, explained that the group was responsible for evaluating ICT effects on the climate change and study design methodology for ICT environmental effects generally.
+Mrs Helen Nakiguli, a representative of Uganda, who spoke at the event, explained that the group was responsible for evaluating ICT effects on the climate change and study design methodology for ICT environmental effects generally.

 Nakiguli noted that the interest was to engage the African region to be part of the standards development that will help the African region and the study group.